Problems getting paid

 Step 4: take your employer to a tribunal

 The deadline for applying to the tribunal is 3 months less a day from when you should have been paid the money.
-(You need to have already notified Acas, gone through the early conciliation process and got an early conciliation certificate.)
+You need to notify Acas before the deadline ends and get an early conciliation certificate from them.
+You’ll need the certificate to apply to the tribunal.